D4pika/R-4-analytics/README.md

 # R-4-analytics

-This folder includes practice of coding to enhance R skills
+This folder includes practice of coding and the learings form R training enhance R skills